A census of cool core galaxy clusters in IllustrisTNG: Cool-core criteria

 \section{Cool-core criteria}

-The literature contains many ways of defining a CC cluster and the fraction of clusters defined as CC depends on the chosen criterion.
+The literature contains many ways of defining a CC cluster and the fraction of clusters defined as CC depends on the chosen criterion and the sample selection.
 Observationally, the choice of criterion used will depend on the quality and resolution of the data, for example, the ability to extract a temperature profile.
-In this section we define the CC criteria that we will consider in this work.
-The thresholds for defining a cluster as CC or moderate cool core (MCC) for the different criteria are summarized in Table \ref{tab:CCbounds}.
-When calculating the criteria we only include non-star forming gas that is cooling and has a temperature $T>1.0\times10^{6}\,\mathrm{K}$.
-The choice of halo centre can impact the recovered CC fraction and in this work we always centre on the cluster's potential minimum.
+In this section we define the CC criteria that we will consider in this work.\footnote{The thresholds for different CC criteria are taken from the references within each section.} The thresholds for defining a cluster as CC or moderate cool core (MCC) for the different criteria are summarized in Table \ref{tab:CCbounds}.
+When calculating the criteria we only include non-star forming gas that is cooling (i.e. not being heated via supernovae or AGN feedback) and has a temperature $T>1.0\times10^{6}\,\mathrm{K}$.

+The choice of halo centre can impact the recovered CC fraction and in this work we always centre on the cluster's potential minimum. \citet{McDonald2013} demonstrated that for strong CC centering via the gas centroid or X-ray peak yields the same result.
+In addition, the observational sample of \citet{Cavagnolo2009} and \citet{Andrade-Santos2017} only centre using the X-ray peak.
+Therefore, for consistency we always select X-ray peak centred data when we have the choice.